RainbowEK/ORC/README.md

 # ORC: OBS Remote Control (Qt Creator C++)

-This program is a windows client for the OBS Studio "web-socket" plug-in.
+This program is a windows client for the OBS Studio "obs-websocket" plug-in.
 Is is written in C++, with Qt Creator (Qt5.9.2 - MinGW 32bit).

 **Disclaimer:**